 Holders of a Music Scholarship will make a considerable commitment to the Faculty and show additional dedication to Music through their co-curricular interests.
-It is expected that successful Music Scholars will take Music at GCSE.
+It is expected that successful Year 7 and Year 9 Music Scholars will take Music at GCSE and for Sixth Form Scholars they will be expected to take Music at A Level.
 Applicants should have an interest and general aptitude in Music and will have been progressing in line with ABRSM, Trinity, Rock School or other recognised graded examinations, prior to their application.

 As a guide we would normally expect the following, although applicants should not feel dissuaded from applying if these benchmarks have not yet been achieved:

 Sixth Form - Sixth Form Music Scholars (both internal and external) are likely to have already achieved a Grade 6 in one or more instruments and grade 5 in Music Theory;

 Year 9 - Those entering Year 9, either internally or externally, can apply for a Music Scholarship and we would normally expect successful candidates to have achieved or be working towards their Grade 5 examination in one or more instruments and be strong in Music Theory;

 Year 7 - Accurately assessing those entering the Senior School at Year 7 can be more challenging to gauge but often successful candidates will have achieved or be working towards Grade 3 examination in one or more instruments and be competent in Music Theory.

 Scholarships will be reassessed annually, and their continuance is subject on the successful candidate exhibiting satisfactory commitment and attitude towards their own progress.